Response to the Non-Criminal Barricade®

 The way law enforcement officers respond to a mentally ill person in crisis is a topic of intense debate.
 In this course, we’ll first answer each of those questions and discuss the relevant laws about liability and the “special relationship” doctrine.
 We’ll examine several case studies, some which resulted in the agency being found liable and some where the agency was not.
 You will hear the actual incident audio from a dramatic California incident in which the police disengaged.
 You’ll learn the modern tactics your agency can use to both limit liability and prevent a violent confrontation.

 Each student will receive:

-- A simple one-page decision making cheat sheet to help guide your decision making regarding when to engage, disengage and re-engage.
+- A simple three-page decision making cheat sheet to help guide your decision making regarding when to engage, disengage and re-engage.